 (Laughs) yeah!
-Prior to the take over by the Warner Music Group in 2013, we were assisting EMI with a Mel & Kim rarities release they had planned and we uncovered an early instrumental track titled ‘Brian’ which was noted as being an early working idea for a song with the girls.
+Prior to the 2013 takeover by the Warner Music Group, we were assisting EMI with a Mel & Kim rarities release they were planning, and we uncovered an early instrumental track titled Brian, which was noted as being an early working idea for a song with the girls.

 Looking back, are there any recording sessions you shared with the girls that really stand out in your memories?

 Yeah there was.
 You know, there always is.
 Just as there was with Kylie, everybody wanted to know everything about her.
-Matt and I very rarely ever gave interviews because we were too busy on other things and, the press...
-I would never have talked to them about Mel!
-We were happy to do the [‘That’s The Way It Is’] session because that’s what Mel wanted but really we shouldn’t have done it because she was not well enough.
-Matt and I were not stupid and we knew what was gonna happen and what the future was gonna hold for Mel so we went through with the recording session because we felt it was the least we could do for her.
+Matt and I very rarely ever gave interviews, because we were too busy on other things, and I would never have talked to the press about Mel anyway!
+We were happy to do the [That’s The Way It Is] session because that’s what Mel wanted but really we shouldn’t have done it because she was not well enough.
+Matt and I were not stupid and we knew what was gonna happen and what the future was gonna hold for Mel, so we went through with the recording session because we felt it was the least we could do for her.
 Look...
-I don’t wanna say too much here but, at that point, we all knew that the prognostication for Mel was bad and so, you know... that’s a scenario that I don’t wanna have to ever do again.
+I don’t wanna say too much here but at that point, we all knew that the prognostication for Mel was bad and so, you know... that’s a scenario that I don’t wanna have to ever do again.

 After what must have been a very difficult time, yourself and Matt Aitken worked with Kim once again, though this time as a solo artist.
 How did that 1994 session come about?

 I knew Peter Robinson, who was Kim’s A&R man with EMI, because he originally signed Rick Astley at RCA.
 Peter suggested us writing together again and Kim came back to us at Union Street.
 That's when we did Free Spirit.